Sibghatullah-Laghari/mediconnect/CONTRIBUTING.md

 ---

-# 🤝 Community Guidelines
+# 🤝 Community Guidelines.

 Please be respectful, constructive, and professional when interacting with other contributors.
 We aim to maintain a welcoming environment where everyone can collaborate effectively.

 ---

-# 📄 License
+# 📄 License.

 By submitting contributions to MediConnect, you agree that your work will be distributed under the terms of the project's **MIT License**.